0x50B/0x50B.github.io/_posts/2023-04-24-context-helper.md

 }
 ```

-The ContextHelper class acts as a singleton class that can store information for the current execution scope (using pattern), in form of a contract class or just a plain record, to transport "down the call stack".
+The ContextHelper class serves as a singleton class that stores information for the current execution scope (using the pattern) in the form of a contract class or a plain record.
+This helps transport information down the call stack.

-For instance, when the user wants to submit his timesheet, there is standard code that overrides the cost price.
-If you want to allow zero cost price hours, you have to extend the TSTimesheetTrans.setCostPrice method.
+For example, when a user submits a timesheet, standard code overrides the cost price.
+To allow zero cost price hours, you need to extend the TSTimesheetTrans.setCostPrice method.

 ```axapta
 internal final class TSTimesheetLineValidateSubmitContract